volkamerlab/teachopencadd/README.md

 ```
 #### MacOS

-The installation works the same as under Linux, however we could not install `pymol` from the open source `samuturk` conda channel.
+The installation works the same as under Linux, however we could not install `pymol` from the open source `samoturk` conda channel.
 You can use the `schrodinger` channel.
 Unfortunately a Schrödinger license is needed to run PyMOL (the license is free for academic use).

 For the installation done manually, replace the commande :
 ```